 You can see an undamaged Kevlar lining during this 38 meters drag test at 45 km/h speed.

 So, Kevlar is tough – as in, bullet-bending tough – but what is truly special about it is its wide range of use.
-Aside from being stronger than steel, Kevlar is also uniquely heat-resistant: this fabric is able to withstand temperatures as high as 400 C (the melting point of Kevlar is 420 Celsius), which is why firefighters use it.
-It’s also why it comes so handy while creating motorcycle safety clothing (think abrasion and heat resistance when sliding on tarmac, for example).
+Aside from being stronger than steel, Kevlar is also uniquely heat-resistant.
+This fabric can withstand temperatures as high as 400 C (the melting point of Kevlar is 420 Celsius), which is why firefighters use it.
+It’s also why it comes so handy while creating motorcycle safety clothing (think abrasion and heat resistance when sliding on the tarmac, for example).
 Equally, it does not become brittle in extreme cold and can withstand temperatures below 195 C: that’s why it’s used in space suits as a protective outer layer.

 When it comes to motorcycle safety gear, however, Kevlar now has some competition.
 While incredibly strong and reliable in different crash scenarios, Kevlar is not breathable and is typically heavier than other protective fabrics such as Cordura or Dyneema.
 This is why gear manufacturers now tend to either mix and match different fabrics (for example, use Cordura for the garment and only add Kevlar in high-impact areas such as elbows, hips, and knees) or blend several fiber types together.
 However, Kevlar remains one of the toughest materials out there.